Application Deadline: December 31.

 The Fellows Committee invites nominations for APA Fellow status for members of STP who are also APA members.
 Self‑nominations are welcome.
 The Society is committed to increasing the diversity of Fellow nominees.
 The Society’s criteria for APA Fellow Status include the following:

+Nominees need not meet all the above criteria.
 Examples of significant contributions are below.
 For all criteria, nominees need to demonstrate that they have met APA's principle criterion for selection to Fellow status -- that is, that they have made "unusual and outstanding contribution or performance in the field of psychology and that their contributions have national and/or international impact.

 This documentation will provide evidence to the Society's Fellows Committee that the nominee has met APA's principle criterion for selection to Fellow status, that is, that they have made "unusual and outstanding contribution or performance in the field of psychology."

 *If the committee members need additional information to evaluate the application, they will contact the nominator and/or their endorsers.

 Nominees will be evaluated based on their ability to (a) provide strong letters of endorsement from at least three current APA Fellows and (b) documentation in support of the criteria listed above, but not necessarily in all areas.
 These endorsement letters and supporting documentation will provide evidence first to the Society's Fellows Committee and subsequently to APA's Membership Committee, Board of Directors, and Council of Representatives.
 The application process is described in the pdfs below.
 Deadline for receipt of completed applications including all endorsement letters and other supporting material is December 31.
 Applications completed after that date will be considered during the next selection process.
 Self-nominations are welcome.